Concordium/concordium-rust-smart-contracts/CTS1.rst

     - A description for this token type.
   * - ``thumbnail`` (optional)
     - string
-    - An image URI to a small image for displaying the asset.
+    - An image URL to a small image for displaying the asset.
   * - ``display`` (optional)
     - string
-    - An image URI to a large image for displaying the asset.
+    - An image URL to a large image for displaying the asset.
   * - ``artifact`` (optional)
-    - URI JSON object
+    - URL JSON object
-    - A URI to the token asset.
+    - A URL to the token asset.
   * - ``assets`` (optional)
     - JSON array of Token metadata JSON objects
     - Collection of assets.